On the large deviation rate function for the empirical measures of reversible jump Markov processes: Proof of the Laplace upper bound

 Moreover,

 where the infimum is over all possible choices of $A\geq0$, $\mu$ and $\xi$ satisfying these constraints. \end{lemma}

 The proof of this lemma is detailed.
-The reason we present it here instead of in an appendix is the previously mentioned fact that the construction of $A$, $\mu$ and $\xi$ that minimize the right hand side of (\ref{eta_R_l}) indicates how to hit target measures $\eta$ that are absolutely continuous with respect to the invariant measure in the proof of the Laplace lower bound.
+The reason we present it here instead of in an \hyperref[app]{Appendix} is the previously mentioned fact that the construction of $A$, $\mu$ and $\xi$ that minimize the right-hand side of (\ref{eta_R_l}) indicates how to hit target measures $\eta$ that are absolutely continuous with respect to the invariant measure in the proof of the Laplace lower bound.